controlplane-com/github-actions-example-cli/README.md

     - The workflow can be updated to be triggered on specific branches and actions (pushes, pull requests, etc.).
 The example is set to trigger on a push or pull request to the `main` branch on lines 9-11 (currently commented out).
     - The `sed` command is used to substitute the `ORG_NAME`, `GVC_NAME`, `WORKLOAD_NAME` and `IMAGE_NAME_TAG` tokens inside the YAML files in the `/cpln` directory on lines 55-58.

-4. Review the two YAML files in the `/cpln` directory:,
+4. The Control Plane YAML files are located in the `/cpln` directory.
+No changes are required to execute the example.
     - The `cpln-gvc.yaml` file defines the GVC to be created/updated.
     - The `cpln-workload.yaml` file defines the workload to be created/updated.